iamvs-2002/AI/7_Bidirectional_Search_Algorithm.md

 - Each search(2 searches, 1 from each end) covers half of the depth => d/2
 - Time Complexity = 2*(b^(d/2))
 - Space Cpmplexity = Number of nodes traversed
+- Advantage over BFS or DFS: Time complexity is reduced, space complexity remains the same.

 - Example: